Joydeepsetua/facial-attendance-system/privacy_policy.md

-# Privacy Policy for Facial Attendance System
+# Privacy Policy for FaceTen

-**Last Updated:** February 6, 2026
+**Last Updated:** February 27, 2026

-This Privacy Policy describes how the **Facial Attendance System** ("we," "us," or "our") collects, stores, uses, and protects your information.
-This policy is drafted in compliance with the **Information Technology Act, 2000** and the **Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules, 2011** (SPDI Rules) of India.

-By using this Application, you agree to the collection and use of information in accordance with this policy.

-## 1. Information We Collect

-We collect only the specific data necessary for the functionality of the attendance system.
-This includes:

-### A. Personal Information
-*   **Name**: To identify the user for attendance records.
-*   **User ID**: A unique identifier assigned to each user.

-### B. Sensitive Personal Data or Information (SPDI)
-*   **Facial Biometrics**: The App captures your facial image to generate a mathematical representation (facial embedding) for recognition purposes. **We do not store the original raw images of your face; only the encrypted facial embeddings are stored.**

-### C. Device Permissions
-*   **Camera**: Required to capture facial images for attendance marking.
-*   **Storage**: Required to store the database and logs locally on your device.

-## 2. How We Use Your Information

-The information collected is used solely for the following purposes:
-*   To verify your identity during attendance marking.
-*   To maintain a record of your attendance (check-in/check-out times).
-*   To improve the accuracy of the facial recognition system locally.

-**We do not share, sell, or trade your personal or sensitive information with any third parties.**

-## 3. Data Storage and Security

-*   **Local Storage**: All data, including your name, attendance records, and facial embeddings, is stored **locally** on your device using a secure SQLite database.
-*   **No Cloud Transmission**: This is an offline-first application.
-Your biometric data is **never** transmitted to any external server or cloud storage by the App.
-*   **Security Measures**: We implement reasonable security practices to protect your data against unauthorized access, alteration, disclosure, or destruction.

-## 4. Retaining and Deleting Your Data

-*   **Retention**: We retain your data only for as long as necessary to fulfill the purposes of attendance tracking or as required by your organization's policy.
-*   **Deletion**: Since data is stored locally, you can delete all your data by clearing the App's storage or uninstalling the App.

-## 5. Changes to This Privacy Policy

-We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page.
-You are advised to review this Privacy Policy periodically for any changes.

-## 6. Grievance Officer

-In accordance with the Information Technology Act, 2000 and Rules made thereunder, if you have any grievances or questions regarding this Privacy Policy, please contact:

-**Name**: Joydeep Setua
-**Email**: [Insert Email Address]
-**Address**: [Insert Physical Address if applicable]
+FaceTen ("App", "we", "our") respects your privacy and is committed to protecting your data.

+This Privacy Policy explains how the App processes biometric information in compliance with Google Play Developer Policies and applicable Indian laws.

 ---

-*This App is designed and developed for research and internal organizational use tailored for the Indian context.*
+## 1. Biometric Data Processing

+FaceTen uses facial recognition technology for attendance verification.

+- The App captures a face image using the device camera.
+- The image is processed **on-device only** to generate a mathematical facial embedding.
+- The original face image is **not permanently stored**.
+- Only the generated embedding is stored locally inside the device’s SQLite database.
+- Each record is associated with an auto-generated UUID.
+- No biometric data is stored on external servers.

+---

+## 2. Data Usage

+Biometric data is used strictly for:

+- Identity verification
+- Attendance marking (check-in / check-out)

+The App does NOT:

+- Sell data
+- Share data with third parties
+- Use cloud-based facial recognition services
+- Use data for advertising or analytics

+---

+## 3. Data Storage

+- All data remains stored locally on the device.
+- No cloud transmission occurs.
+- The App operates fully offline.

+---

+## 4. Permissions

+FaceTen may request:

+- **Camera Permission** – To capture face images for verification.
+- **Storage Permission** – To store encrypted embeddings locally.

+The App does not access contacts, messages, location, or other personal data.

+---

+## 5. Data Deletion

+Users may delete all stored data by:

+- Clearing the App storage, or
+- Uninstalling the App.

+This permanently removes all biometric embeddings and attendance records from the device.

+---

+## 6. Changes to This Policy

+We may update this Privacy Policy from time to time.
+Updates will be reflected by changing the "Last Updated" date.

+---

+## 7. Contact

+For questions or concerns:

+Joydeep Setua
+zypido@gmail.com

+---

+FaceTen processes biometric data solely for offline attendance verification and does not transmit biometric information outside the device.